edjeordjian/RGB_Colors_Visualization/README.md

 # RGB Colors Visualization

-Really basic PHP script for visualizing colors through the Hex RGB system used in HTML.
-It may take some minutes to finish (obviously is completely system dependent, but that may apply to the majority of common PCs).
+Tiny PHP script for visualizing the Hex RGB color system used in HTML.
+It may take some minutes to finish (for most PCs).

-To arbitrarily reduce resource demand, the 'step' for showing colors can be increased (using a power of 2 is encouraged), although it will reduce the effect of the visualization (i.e., it would look less appealing).

-For example, using a step of 65 536 would make the script end in less than a minute (for most PCs), but the resulting visualization would lack a lot of colors.
+To arbitrarily reduce the resource demand, the 'step' for showing colors can be increased (using a power of 2 is encouraged), although it will reduce the effect of the visualization (i.e., it would look less appealing).
+For example, using a step of 65 536 would make the script end in less than a minute (for most PCs), but the resulting visualization would have a reduced range of colors.

 # How do I run it?
 For example, with WAMP (on Windows), LAMP (on Linux) or MAMP (on Mac) and any browser (Chrome, Firefox, Edge, Safari, Opera...).
 There are a lot of other options.